What’s the first thought that comes to your mind when you hear the name “Taylor Guitars”?

-Here you’re getting a slightly warmer tone (or I should say less brighter) with less shimmer and subtle lows.
+Here you’re getting a slightly warmer tone (or I should say less bright) with less shimmer and subtle lows.
 This makes it perfect for fingerstyle blues and jazz, and ideal for players who don’t have a very delicate playing style (*cough* metal guitarists *cough*).

-What’s nice is that this guitar borrows the same solid sitka spruce top from its elder sibling, for those balanced tones and excellent projection.
+What’s nice is that this guitar borrows the same solid Sitka spruce top from its elder sibling, for those balanced tones and excellent projection.

-Another thing that’s exactly the same is the ES-2 pickup system, and that makes the 114e one of the best sounding guitars at this price while plugged in.
+Another thing that’s exactly the same is the ES-2 pickup system, and that makes the 114e one of the best-sounding guitars at this price while plugged in.

 The Taylor 114e is the middle-ground between the starter Academy series and the premium 200 (and above) series.
 And if that’s what you want, don’t even think twice before grabbing the 114e.

-Beginners might want to stick with the cheaper Academy series and if you have a bigger budget, it’s almost always worth it to save a little bit more and go for the 200 series.
+Beginners might want to stick with the cheaper Academy series.
+And if you have a bigger budget, it’s almost always worth it to save a little bit more and go for the 200 series.

 - Lightweight and compact design for better playability

 - Getting a cutaway version makes it a little overpriced